The Management Sciences and Patient Safety Division offers four awards:

 - Lawrence J. Crolla, Ph.D.
 Management Sciences and Patient Safety Certificate Scholarship Award

-- AACC MSPSD Abstract Award in Patient Safety
+- the Association for Diagnostics & Laboratory Medicine (formerly AACC) MSPSD Abstract Award in Patient Safety

-- AACC MSPSD Abstract Award in Laboratory Management
+- the Association for Diagnostics & Laboratory Medicine (ADLM) MSPSD Abstract Award in Laboratory Management

 Outstanding Contributions to Management Sciences and Patient Safety Award